cjdbarlow/bedside-notebook/anaesthesia/cardiac/cpb.md

 		Pacing wires in situ and pacing is set.
 A suggested approach:
 			* AOO/AAI or DOO/DDD
 			* High amplitudes (e.g. 16mA)
-			* High sensing threshold if using a synchronus mode
+			* High sensing threshold if using a synchronous mode
 			Decreases chance of diathermy interference.
 		* Preload
 		* Afterload